monarch-initiative/monarch-project-copier/README.md

 ### Making releases

 See [How to Manage Releases of your Monarch Code](https://monarch.io/monarch/howtos/manage-releases.html)

+### Configuring builds

+This project template uses the Hatchling build backend by default.

+If you need to specifically include specific files in the build process (e.g., YAML, JSON, or other non-Python files to include along with each release), please see the [Hatchling documentation](https://hatch.pypa.io/latest/config/build/#file-selection).

 ## Migrating an existing project to use this template